Sampling hipster food and festive lights at Geylang Serai Bazaar 2018.

 What’s more, even the spread of the festive bazaar is different from last year, the bulk of it is now wrapped around the nearly completed Wisma Geylang Serai.
 Because of this, there are also different sections this time around.
 Each more or less caters to a different crowd.
 (An amusement area, food, cars, etc)

 Thirdly, I got my dates wrong, of all possible mistakes.
 While the Ramadan bazaar and festive lights began on May 12, Ramadan itself doesn’t start till May 15, i.e., the day after my visit.
 Likely because of this, many stalls were still in the process of setting up; carpenters were literally sawing away when I stepped in.

 On the bright side, the above meant crowds were thinner and photo-taking was easier.
 For those of you who are into “the full swing” of things, I would advise that you schedule your visit for after May 18th.

 Geylang Serai Bazaar 2018 Food & Drinks!

-Right.
-On to food, what most Singaporeans would be heading to Geylang Serai Bazaar 2018 for.
-The emphasis this year seems to be cheese, exotic drinks served in huge cups and buckets too.
+The emphasis this year seems to be on cheese.
+Exotic drinks served in huge cups and buckets too.
 As for me, I bought a Thai green milk tea and man, it lasted me the entire visit.

-Satiated after two hours about the food stalls, I found a corner to sit at and patiently awaited nightfall.
-Probably because most visitors were then queuing for food, it was quite easy for me to snap pictures of the early evening illuminations.
-Some of the areas I wandered into were nearly empty.
+Satiated after two hours about the food stalls, I found a corner to sit at and patiently waited for nightfall.
+Probably because most visitors were then queuing for food, it was quite easy for me to snap early evening pictures of the illuminations.
+Some of the areas that I wandered into were nearly empty.